Markup Meaning and Mereology

 Therefore, a more appropriate solution to this as well as to the previously mentioned

-examples is probably to lift the requirement that all atoms should have a character type
+examples is probably to lift the requirement that all atoms should have a character

 as a property.
-A graphics element, for example, might simply be represented in our model
+A graphics element, for example, might simply be represented in our

 More generally, this would be a model in which a document consists not of a sequence

 of character atoms, but of a sequence of some more generic kind of atoms.
-We might, for
+We might,

 example, agree to call them atomic